Having a non-electric heater that doesn’t use electricity is incredibly important.

 #4 Arctic Solar 1500 Series, Gen 2 Solar Air Heater

-Solar air heaters don’t come cheap but, as they have zero running costs, you can quickly redeem that initial investment.
+Solar air heaters don’t come cheap, but you can quickly redeem that initial investment as they have zero running costs.

-While efficient, they require at least partial sunlight to operate, which means you’ll only be able to heat your home during the day.
+While efficient, they require at least partial sunlight to operate, so you can only heat your home during the day.

 Designed more as a supplementary heat source rather than a stand-alone heater, a solar air heater, a solar air heater is better used as one of several emergency heating options.

-Unlike fuel-based units, installing the Arctic solar air heater will require some technical know-how.
-Once installed, however, it is powerful enough to heat 150 sq. feet of space at no cost at all.
+Unlike fuel-based units, installing the Arctic solar air heater requires technical know-how.
+Once installed, however, it is powerful enough to heat 150 sq. feet of space at no cost.

 A solar air heater works by using a solar-powered fan to draw cool interior air into collector cells that are heated by the sun’s infrared energy.
 As the air passes through those collector cells, it retains that heat.
 On a warm day, this can increase the ambient temperature by up to 20℉.

 - Can only heat up to 150 sq. feet of space